Loolecondera: History

 He spent most of his life in Loolecondera until his death in 1892.

-The authorities of Sri Lanka built a museum at Loolecondera in 1992 to commemorate him.
+Some of the early equipment used by Taylor at Loolecondera has been relocated and are displayed at the Ceylon Tea Museum, housed in the former Hanthana Tea Factory.

+Etymology

 Loolecondera is a corruption into British English of the native name "Lool kandura" (ලූල් කඳුර in Sinhala).
-Loolkandura means "the stream full of loola fish"(Channa striata).
+Loolkandura means "the stream full of loola fish" (Channa striata).